givasile/effector/docs/docs/quickstart/global_and_regional_effects.md

 ???+ Note "The global effect is sometimes a weak explanation"

-    Whn global effect has a high heterogeneity, it is useful to analyze the regional effect.
+    When global effect has a high heterogeneity, it is useful to analyze the regional effect.
-    When many instances behave differently from the average pattern, it means that global effect may hide some important information behind average values.
+    When many instances behave differently from the average pattern, it means that the global effect may hide some important information behind average values.
     In these cases, regional effect analysis can provide a more detailed explanation.

 ???+ Note "When regional effect can provide a good solution"